Universal Photorealistic Style Transfer: A Lightweight and Adaptive Approach: Conclusion

 \section{Conclusion}

-We have developed a lightweight and adaptable instant photorealistic style transfer (IPST) pipeline, facilitating instant style transfers for super resolutions and various input formats without pre-training on annotated datasets.
-Our experimental findings demonstrate that our approach outperforms others in terms of photorealism and the speed of sequence style transfers.
+We have developed a lightweight and adaptable Universal Photorealistic Style Transfer (UPST) approach, facilitating style transfers for high resolutions and various input formats without pre-training on annotated datasets or imposing extra constraints.
+Our experimental findings demonstrate that our approach outperforms others in terms of photorealism and the efficiency of multi-frame transfers.

-Nonetheless, IPST does come with its own limitations.
+Nonetheless, UPST has its own limitations.
 One challenge is finding meaningful content-style pairs for transformation, as improper input combinations can lead to unrealistic results.
-Additionally, IPST lacks the ability to specify specific regions for transformation.
-One promising direction for future development involves the integration of semantic maps into IPST, which would empower IPST with the ability to transfer specific regions of interest.
-Furthermore, replacing VGG with other lightweight CNN models has the potential to expedite the optimization process.
+Additionally, UPST lacks the ability to specify specific regions for transformation.
+Promising directions for future development involve integrating semantic maps into UPST, which enables UPST to transfer specific regions of interest, and replacing VGG with other lightweight CNN models that further expedite the optimization process.